nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 List is the command word to list down all the existing tasks
 Formats: `list * | completed | pending | overdue`
 1. \* will list all tasks
-2. completed will list all completed tasks
+2. Completed will list all completed tasks
-3. pending will list all pending tasks
+3. Pending will list all pending tasks
-4. overdue will list all overdue tasks
+4. Overdue will list all overdue tasks

 Example:
 * `list *`